xrmonitors/issue-tracker/README.md

 # Issue Tracker
 XRmonitors public issue tracker

+## Frequently Asked Questions

+### HP Reverb screens or cameras are flickering

+The XRmonitors software adjusts the USB hub power configuration for you to try to reduce that sort of issue.
+We have found that unplugging the HMD cable from the headset and replugging it 10 seconds later often resolves this issue.

+### Other issues

+Please contact us through one of the options available below.

 ## How to submit an issue

 Select the `Issues` tab at the top.
 Browse the existing issues to see if another user has already reported the problem.
 Click the `New Issue` button on the right to create a new issue report.